-Do you know what’s in your collagen powder or where it comes from?
+Do you know what’s in your collagen powder?
+And where does collagen come from?
 What about the difference between collagen protein and collagen peptides?
 Or that there are a total of 16 different types of collagen?1 Whether you think you’re a collagen expert or you’re new to this essential protein – I’ve got the latest collagen information for you.

-Collagen is the most plentiful protein in your body, and it has numerous important functions including giving your skin a youthful appearance, keeping your gut healthy, supporting joint health, cartilage formation and promoting lean muscle.
+Collagen is the most plentiful protein in the human body, and it has numerous important functions including giving your skin a youthful appearance, keeping your gut healthy, supporting joint health, cartilage formation and promoting lean muscle.

 What is Collagen?

 Think of collagen as the “glue” that holds your body together.
 In fact, the word collagen comes from the Greek word ‘kolla’ – meaning ‘glue’.
 It is the fibrous, structural protein found throughout your body, in organs, muscles, skin, hair, nails, teeth, bones, blood vessels, tendons, joints, cartilage, and your digestive system.